amworsley/m1-debian/README.md

         - Backup /boot/efi/EFI
         - Delete the old stub and efi/esp partition
-        - Rerun the asahi installer wie m1n1+u-boot option
+        - Rerun the asahi installer with m1n1+u-boot option
         - Put the /boot/efi/EFI back

-So, you never need to install your Debian.
+So, you never need to reinstall your Debian.
 Kernel updates are easy, stub updates are a little bit more cumbersome but also seldom.